Put public engagement into practice

 - review any public engagement proposals you are submitting

-Register your interest by contacting us at firstname.lastname@example.org
+For more information and to register your interest contacting us at firstname.lastname@example.org before 15 September 2018.

 Other great public engagement opportunities